EyreHover/IBMcourseTask/README.md

 # IBMcourseTask
-Hi this is my Final assignment: creat and share the Jupyter notebook
+Hi this is my Final assignment: create and share the Jupyter notebook